BNaledi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 5-List all local variables,environment variables,and functions.
 Task 6-Create  new local variable,given name and value.
 Task 7-Create new global variable,given name and value.
+Task 8-Print the result of the Maths operator on x with the value stored in the named environment variable,followed by new line.